GiorgiaD/PEPITA/README.md

 The argument `Bstd` defines the standard deviation of the projection matrix.
 Here we use `B` instead of `F` (paper) to denote the projection matrix to avoid confusion with torch.nn.functional.

+## Convergence rate

+The notebook `plot_compute_slowness.py` contains the function to extract the convergence rate as "slowness" parameter.